Kayto/AT65C02/README.md

 | ROM | $8000-$FFFF | 32K |

 ## AT65C02 Build
-The final rev003 PCB corrected the errors in my first build.
+The final rev003 PCB hopefully corrects the errors in my first build.
 This first (rev002) build was documented on [twitter](https://twitter.com/AdamT117).
 Feel free to check out those posts.

 Spolier alert -The issues I found were mainly related to incorporating the adjustable address decoder.
 In trying to incorporate both a fixed and programmable GAL decoder I inadvertently bridged the RAM and ROM OE/CS lines.
 This was fixed with a trace cut and bodge but rendered the programmable memory decoder useless.
 Troubleshooting for the rev003 modifications involved temporary wires and jumpers.